lankydan/lankydanblog-jamstack/content/blog/2019/kotlin-ktor-rest-api/index.md

 Each handler function executes within the context of a coroutine.
 I did not really make any use of this fact since each of the functions I have shown are fully synchronous.
 For a bit more information on this, the [Ktor docs](https://ktor.io/samples/feature/async.html) have an async example.

-For the remainder of this post, I am going to try and not mention coroutines to much since they are not particularly important for this simple REST API.
+For the remainder of this post, I am going to try and not mention coroutines too much since they are not particularly important for this simple REST API.

 In this section, the `get` function will be examined a little closer: